KristoferMar/Java-Guide/Managing Persistance/README.md

 https://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html <br> <br>

 - The Entity Manger handles all our CRUD opperations.
-- The entity mangager can be created in the following ways but it's easiest to creat it thorugh CDI:
+- The entity manager can be created in the following ways but it's easiest to creat it thorugh CDI:
-- We use the netity manger on entities.
+- We use the entity manger on entities.

 <h3>EntityManager methods</h3>
 <h4>persist()</h4>